Howie Long feels son Kyle Long’s pain

 The surge of surgeries took its toll on Kyle and in turn Howie.

 "Just following him around the hotel that night, throwing up 30-35 times.
 It was a brutal night.
 To watch your kid go through that is a challenge.
 Then the neck fusion - four and a half hour surgery, major deal.
-A lot of fragments loose lodged in the spine.
+A lot of loose fragments lodged in the spine.
 More than people know.
 He was playing with that for a long time."

 Eventually, the risk started to outweigh the reward.